morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule 91: The OSI model has layer 8 (user) and layer 9 (management). - /u/Dirty_Socks

+#### Rule 92 - It's always a bad sign if someone is happy to see you. /u/lucky_ducker

 #### Rule 404: You will never find it.
 See https://www.xkcd.com/404 - /u/1089maths